Opportunities for Nurse Educators

 Nurse educators combine their clinical and academic skills with an intense desire to teach.
-With today’s growing demands for nurse educators, the job security and rewards are almost guaranteed for at least the next decade as they mentor and prepare the next generation of nurses for the workforce.
+With today’s growing demands for nurse educators, there is a good demand for those who qualify for at least the next decade as they mentor and equip the next generation of nurses for the workforce.

 Nurses are said to be the backbone of the healthcare system.
-Nurse educators help to mold student nurses into the strong, confident, skilled nurses who will carry this healthcare system into the future.
+Nurse educators help to mold student nurses into the strong, confident, skilled nurses who are likely to carry this healthcare system into the future.

 Nurse educators need to have a solid clinical background and possess excellent critical thinking skills.
 They need to be great communicators (including having strong listening skills).
 They must also be flexible and creative as well as committed to excel at teaching.